 PIERCING AFTERCARE:

-• Be careful not to snag your new piercing when drying your face with a towel, using a washcloth/loofah in the shower, long hair getting caught, face mask straps getting caught, car seatbelts, lacey or netted clothing etc.
+• Be careful not to snag your new piercing when drying your face with a towel, using a washcloth/loofah in the shower, long hair getting caught, face mask straps getting caught, car seatbelts, lace or netted clothing etc.

 • Do NOT apply any makeup on or directly around your new piercing.